cs573-21s/02-datavis-7ways/Vega-lite/readme_vegalite.md

 - Paste the contents of scatterplot.json into the editor window
 - If it does not run automatically, press the run button to view the visualization

-## Rankings/Stats
-This section ranks this tool in several categories compared to the other tools I used for this project:

 ## Sources
 1. Loading CSV's in Vega-lite: https://vega.github.io/vega-lite/tutorials/explore.html
 2. Changing Size of Graph in Vega-lite: https://vega.github.io/vega-lite/docs/size.html